Sberbank Marketing Salary in Moscow Metro Area | RUB 1.11M-RUB 3.72M+ | Levels.fyi

 The median Marketing compensation in Moscow Metro Area package at Sberbank totals RUB 3.03M per year.
-View the base salary, stock, and bonus breakdowns for Sberbank's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Sberbank's total compensation packages.
 Last updated: 10/2/2025

 Company